Weekly Information about Bright Comets (2025 Dec. 20: North)

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)

-Now it is 15.5 mag (Sept.
-29, ATLAS Chile).
-Fading slowly.
+Although it is around 20 mag usually, now it is bright in outburst.
+Now it is 17.2 mag (Nov.
+11, ATLAS-HKO, Haleakala).
+It stays 17 mag for a while.
 In the Northern Hemisphere, it stays observable in good condition.
-In the Southern Hemisphere, it will be getting lower gradually after this, and it will be unobservable in February.
+In the Southern Hemisphere, it will be unobservable in March.

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)